Personal, Social and Health Education

 Implementation

-P4C is a philosophical approach to learning and teaching that enables students to think with others and to think for themselves.
-Our initial interest in P4C was to encourage better thinking and verbal reasoning.
+P4C is a philosophical approach to learning and teaching that enables pupils to share thinking with others and develop deeper thinking for themselves.
+P4C will encourage better thinking and also encourage better verbal reasoning.
 The collaborative element means it is useful as an inclusive activity, not dependent on written outcomes.

-Starting with commonplace ideas, or ‘concepts’, children learn to use philosophical skills to listen to ideas, follow a line of thought, offer personal or imaginative ideas, question and extend their own knowledge and understanding of the chosen concept.
+Starting with a commonplace idea, or ‘concept’, children learn to use philosophical skills to listen to ideas, follow a line of thought, offer personal or imaginative ideas, question and extend their own knowledge and understanding of the chosen concept.

 P4C is an integral part of our themes.
-As part of our ‘’Big Bang’ days, P4C questions challenge pupils to critically share knowledge, offer justifications, showcase experiences and challenge assumptions.
+As part of our ‘’Big Bang’ days, P4C questions challenge pupils to critically share knowledge, beginning with what they know or remember, offer justifications, showcase experiences and challenge assumptions.
+Vocabulary development is mapped for progression.
 P4C is a tool that provides effective thinking skills for other curriculum areas across the school, linking to metacognition: an individual’s ability to plan, monitor, evaluate and make changes to their own learning behaviours.
 These skills are proven methods to help children achieve their educational potential.

 The purple strands were chosen to equip pupils to take part in an exploration of an idea.
 They are: enquiry skills, questioning skills and talking skills.
 Alongside the purple threads, is a continuous development of P4C skills.
-These 4 ‘C’s are interwoven: Caring-about the concept in hand, Collaboration-working together in a non-judgemental way, Critical-being ready to justify, challenge or call out assumptions, and Creative-really thinking outside of the box.
+These 4 ‘C’s are interwoven: Caring-about the concept in hand, Collaboration-working together in a non-judgemental way, Critical-being ready to justify, challenge or call out assumptions, and creative-really thinking outside of the box.
+There are many resources available for staff, to ensure high quality teaching.
+Staff model thinking methods including retrieval and making connections.

 Impact